evklidus/Rete/README.md

-Rete is a flutter super app (possibly related to cryptocurrencies).
+Flutter super app (possibly related to cryptocurrencies).
-Now the app is in little MVP.
+Now the app is Sample.

 > Making by Erik Minasov

-# Will be added:
-- [ ] Application philosophy & principles
-- [ ] Architecture
-- [ ] Design
-And more ...